 After talking to Stan, I went with a double tapered sliding dovetail, which helps the legs fit extremely tightly (while also being much easier to slide in place), and helps resist humidity fluctuations, bangs and vibrations better than a standard tapered sliding dovetail – all important advantages for a workbench.

-The double taper in this case refers to a taper not just in the width of the dovetail (as is normal), but also in the height of the groove along its length, with the leg tapered to match.
+The double taper in this case refers to a taper not just in the width of the dovetail (as is fairly common) but also in the height of the groove along its length, with the leg tapered to match.
 This connection can be achieved in any number of ways, in my case with plane and kotenomi.
 The tapers on my bench were around 1cm in width, across the board, and 0.5cm in height – this still made for a pretty tight fit.

 My legs right now are just a bit proud of the edge of the top while it settles in, so I can knock them in further later if needed.
 Their slight projection doesn’t interfere with shooting with a top that is 3+ inches thick however, so they aren’t causing any headaches being a little proud…

-As a final touch on the legs, to give the bench the most stable footing possible, it is wise to relieve the middle of the legs slightly – just enough to keep it clear of the floor.
+As a final touch on the legs, and to give the bench the most stable footing possible, it is wise to relieve the middle of the legs slightly – just enough to keep it clear of the floor.
 Also, some thin rubber, cork, or in my case, part of an old chisel roll, help to prevent the bench from sliding around.
 You don’t want to use anything too thick however, as that will absorb too much shock, reducing the efficiency of your hammer blows when chiseling.

 The work you do will determine what kind of stops you need.
 Sashimono-shi tend to use much thinner stops, while those using the bench for kurimono, or hollowing work, will often (but not always) use more substantial stops to stand up to the forces involved, often with just one stop across the entire width of the board.
 Again, it’s horses for courses.